ntaklive/csgo_market_bot/README.md

 3) ...
 4) Profit!

+## How do I sign in to my account?
+1) Go to "settings" and click "account".
+2) Log in to your account.

 ## Parser Script Settings:
 ```
 Count: [10-100] - The number of lots received during the update.